CISSP concentrations: How ISSAP, ISSMP & ISSEP have changed

 ISSAP

-The CISSP-ISSAP certification deals specifically with information security architecture.
-Earning this certification demonstrates your knowledge in developing, designing and analyzing security solutions.
+The ISSAP certification deals specifically with information security architecture, which is a key differentiating factor if you're considering ISSEP vs. ISSAP.
+Earning this certification demonstrates your knowledge of developing, designing, and analyzing security solutions.
 Further, it proves you are proficient in providing risk-based guidance to key decision-makers to enable organizational goals.

 CISSP-ISSAP domains and weighting: